 - Nice Character, Mean Actor: Lonesome again, though he didn't begin that way.
 Inversely, Griffith in real life was so disturbed by the effects that playing Rhodes had on him, that it was decades before he agreed to play another villain.

 - No Celebrities Were Harmed: Lonesome Rhodes, at least in his public persona, appears to be something of an amalgam of Will Rogers and Arthur Godfrey.
 Godfrey had already inspired the similar 1956 film The Great Man, directed by and starring Jose Ferrer.

 - No Indoor Voice: Lonesome Rhodes.

 - Pet the Dog: The first thing Lonesome does with his Memphis TV show is hold a fundraiser for a homeless black woman.
 Pretty daring for the Deep South during The '50s!
 When he hits the big time, his charity fundraisers become more cynical.

 - Please Don't Leave Me: Said by Rhodes to Marcia several times when she gets sick of his hubris and threatens to walk out of his life; it is not until after engineering his downfall that she has the courage to refuse his pleas.

-- Rags to Riches: Rhodes goes from a drifter with one spare shirt and a guitar to his name to having the top two floors of a New York Hotel.
+- Rags to Riches: Rhodes goes from a drifter with one spare shirt and a guitar to his name to occupying the top two floors of a luxurious New York hotel.

 - Strawman News Media